anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Job 42.1-6, 10-17** concludes the series on history and wisdom and in Job, and is about Job's fortunes being restored after his suffering. **Psalm 34.1-8, 19-22** [or 34.1-8] says, 'This poor soul cried, and the Lord heard me and saved me from all my troubles.'
-* **Hebrews 7.23-28** continues the series in Hebrews 1-10, and continues on the theme of Jesus as 'high priest'.
+* **Hebrews 7.23-28** continues the series on Christ as high priest in Hebrews 1-10, and says that Jesus, unlike 'the former priests', 'continues for ever', and is therefore 'able for all time to save those who approach God through him, since he always lives to make intercession for them'.
 * **Mark 10.46-52** continues the series in Mark (without a gap), and is about Bartimaeus, who 'regained his sight and followed [Jesus] on the way'.
 The 'Related' reading, **Jeremiah 31.7-9**, says of the returning remnant, 'among them the blind and the lame', and speaks of 'gladness' and 'weeping'.
 The 'Related' psalm, **Psalm 126**, says, 'Those who go out weeping ... will come back with shouts of joy.'

 Year C